Support students exhibiting their art work at the annual Chase County Schools K-12 Art Show held April 21-24 in the Wrestling Room.

 Take the survey and enter to win a free movie pass to Imperial Theater here.
 Thank you for your input!

-The Missoula Children's Theatre is returning to Imperial to kick off the 2026 fair!
-The July 20-25, 2026, performance will be Beauty Lou and the Country Beast, a variation of Beauty and the Beast.
+The Missoula Children's Theatre is returning to Imperial to crown the 2026 summer!
+The July 20-25, 2026, performance will be Beauty Lou and the Country Beast, a variation on Beauty and the Beast.

 Drama of Source by Jan Kunc from the Christensen Collection